-Honor Killings of women in the North Caucasus are spreading at an alarming rate.
-As of May 2020, the UN Human Rights Committee reports that relatives and intimate partners conducted a total of 1,447 femicide crimes in 2020.
-In 2018, the number of known cases was only 39 for the past decade.
+Concerningly, honor killings of women in the North Caucasus are spreading at an alarming rate.
+The U.N.
+Human Rights Committee reports that relatives and intimate partners conducted a total of 1,447 femicide crimes in 2020.
+In 2018, the number of known cases was only 39 for the passing decade.

 A source of constant fear for many women, these killings occur frequently and often go unpunished.
-Honor killings have received the description of being among the cruelest and extreme forms of gender-based violence.
+Honor killings stand as one of the cruelest and most extreme forms of gender-based violence.
 This violence can take many forms, including direct murder, stoning to death, disfigurement with acid and forcing women into unwilling suicide.

 - The taboo nature of the crime within close communities.